arla-sigl-2022/continuous-delivery/README.md

 ![create-workflow](images/create-workflow.png)

- - Commit the file clicking the `Commit` green button on master, leaving all defaults values
+ - Commit the file clicking the `Commit` green button on main, leaving all defaults values

 ![commit-workflow](images/commit-workflow.png)

 From your local machine:
-- pull changes: `git pull origin master`
+- pull changes: `git pull origin main`
 - You should see the file `.github/workflows/main.yml`
 - Edit the file by changing the first `name: CI` line by `name: CD`
-- commit / push changes to master
+- commit / push changes to main

 From your Github project page:
 - Select the Action tab
 - You should see your workflow running (refresh your browser page if needed).

-We just reach our first victory, triggering a pipeline on every commit to master!
+We just reach our first victory, triggering a pipeline on every commit to main!

 #### Step 4.2: Configuring your workflow